 The debt relief measures announced on Friday are significant and close to the upper limit of what the Greek government had hoped for.
 They included a 10-year maturity extension for €96.6bn of European Financial Stability Facility loans from the second bail-out; the disbursement of a final tranche of €15bn by the European Stability Mechanism to help build a cash buffer to cover sovereign financing needs until the country returns to the markets; the gradual return to Greece of gains accumulated by the Eurosystem on Greek government bonds, conditional on a set of reform criteria; and scrapping a step-up interest rate margin related to the debt buy-back tranche of the second Greek programme, also conditionally.

-We have stressed repeatedly the importance of such measures for Greece's recovery.
-In that respect, the outcome of the latest negotiations should be commended, given the complexities and competing incentives of the parties involved.
-Berlin was the key obstacle, reflecting German Chancellor Angela Merkel's political fragility.
-Pressure from her Bavarian coalition partners over asylum rules has constrained Merkel's ability to offer Germany's support in other areas.
+We have repeatedly stressed the importance of such measures to ease the debt burden as a key ingredient for the country’s recovery.
+In that respect, the latest measures are a commendable outcome given the complexities and competing incentives of the parties involved in the negotiations.
+Berlin was the key obstacle, reflecting German Chancellor Angela Merkel’s domestic political fragility.
+Pressure from her Bavarian coalition partners over asylum rules has constrained Merkel’s ability to offer Germany’s support in other areas.

 The latest measures should make debt sustainable in the short to medium term.
 But there are concerns over longer-term sustainability.
-European Central Bank President Mario Draghi stated that the ECB 'welcomes the Eurogroup's readiness to consider further debt measures in the long term in case adverse economic developments were to materialise', while International Monetary Fund Managing Director Christine Lagarde stated that the Fund had 'reservations' about long-term debt sustainability.
-They are right to be cautious: given its size, Greece's public debt will probably remain in focus for a long time.
-But while risks are on the downside, especially as interest rates globally begin to rise and the global recovery cycle comes to an end, Friday's agreement an important signal that the creditors are willing to support Greece on its post-programme trajectory to recovery.
+European Central Bank President Mario Draghi stated that the ECB ‘welcomes the Eurogroup’s readiness to consider further debt measures in the long term in case adverse economic developments were to materialise’, while International Monetary Fund Managing Director Christine Lagarde stated that the Fund had ‘reservations’ about long-term debt sustainability.
+They are right to be cautious: given its size, Greece’s public debt will probably remain in focus for a long time.
+But while risks are on the downside, especially as interest rates globally begin to rise and the global recovery cycle comes to an end, Friday’s agreement is an important signal that the creditors are willing to support Greece’s recovery.

-Debt sustainability depends not only on the size of the debt, but also on the parameters for its repayment that will determine its gross financing needs.
-These, in turn, are partly determined by the level of GDP, and hence the sustainability of the recovery.
-In addition to long-term structural weaknesses such as high unemployment (especially among young people), emigration and weak demographics, the fiscal trajectory and continuation of austerity policies do not present a promising outlook.
+Crucially, debt sustainability depends not only on the size of the debt, but also on the parameters for its repayment that will determine its gross financing needs.
+These are in turn partly determined by the level of GDP, and hence the sustainability of the recovery.
+Aside from long-term structural weaknesses such as high unemployment (especially among young people), emigration and weak demographics, the fiscal trajectory and continuation of austerity policies do not present a promising outlook.
 To put the agreement in context, the country will have to run primary budget surpluses of over 2% of GDP for decades to maintain debt sustainability.
 For Greece, a light is beginning to flicker at the end of a very long tunnel.